does-not-compile/AirQo-Ugandan-Air-Quality-Forecast-Challenge/README.md

 # AirQo Challange: Forecasting of Ugandan Air Quality

----

-This repo is actively being worked on right now.
-Final models will be available on November 30th, 2022.

----

 This challenge was posted on zindi.com with the goal of accurate daily air quality predictions for the general public.
 Find the challenge website [here](https://zindi.africa/competitions/airqo-ugandan-air-quality-forecast-challenge/data)

 ## Collaborators